 Stone throwing that killed Palestinian mother of 8 recognized as terror attack

-Defense Ministry refuses to recognize Aisha Rabi as a terror victim as she wasn’t a citizen, denying her family of compensation; husband’s lawyers vows to appeal decision
+But Defense Ministry refuses to designate Aisha Rabi as a terror victim as she wasn’t a citizen, denying her family compensation; husband’s lawyers vow to appeal

 Jacob Magid is the settlements correspondent for The Times of Israel.